 Chapter 13: I: Ashtaroth

-Ashtaroth – The Palace: Qemassen
+Ashtaroth – The Throne Room: Qemassen

 The Massenqa court was a beehive, and Dashel had kicked it.
 The Semassenqa buzzed to and fro, openly ignoring their proscribed places at the far end of the throne room, openly gossiping about Eshmunen’s murder and the heq-Ashqen’s disappearance as though Ashtaroth weren’t sitting before them with ears to hear.